 If you’re having the lingerie shower during a destination bachelorette weekend, just treat it like a house party.
 Avoid crowded restaurants or event spaces where you might receive leering looks from curious patrons and waitstaff.
 “I wouldn’t recommend having a lingerie shower somewhere public because the bride might be opening things like sex toys, and then you have to hold onto everything that night after going to dinner,” says Rester.

-If there is a larger guest list, consider opening the shower to other gifts besides lingerie, like candles, perfume, bath and body products, and other romantic accessories.
-She can only have so many sets of push-up bras and lacy lingerie.
+If there is a larger guest list, consider opening the shower to other gifts besides lingerie, like candles, perfume, bath and body products, and romantic accessories.
+The bride can only have so many sets of push-up bras and lacy lingerie.

 Send invitations at least a month before the shower, making sure to include all important information like sizing, gift guides and preferences, and the theme, if any.
 If the event is separate from the bachelorette party, include an RSVP date as well.